andhie/KR1M/CodeLab/Part_1.md

 ## Creating KR1M Project

 1. Create a new Android application named 'KR1M'
-2. Create a 'Blank Activity'
+2. Create an 'Empty Activity'
+  - If you have created a 'Blank Activity' instead, you can delete the java and layout resources created for you.
+  - Then right click on `app/src/main/java`, select `New` -> `Activity` -> `Empty Activity`

 ## ListView